halt-dos/hd-wiki-public/docs/professional/getting-started/installation.md

 ![haltdos](/img/pro-waf/docs/offloader.png)

 :::info CAUTION
-If the service is still shown as loaded and inactive, or if you face any other kind of issue, please contact [**Haltdos Support**](mailto:support@haltdos.com)
+If the Professional WAF service is still shown as loaded and inactive, or if you face any other kind of issue, please contact [**Haltdos Support**](mailto:support@haltdos.com)
 :::

 ### Step 4: Accesing Haltdos Professional GUI